Noble Rot – Botrytis cinerea

 This blog began when I became a Thomas J. Watson fellow in 2011-2012, after graduating from Haverford College with a B.A. in Chemistry.
 During that year I travelled to wine regions across the globe (hence the route) in order to explore the interface of science and art in winemaking.
 Though science and art are often considered oppositional, the boundaries between science and art frequently are nebulous.
 This lack of firm delineation is particularly apparent in winemaking, which is often considered to fall into both categories.
 My aim for the project was gain a deeper understanding of the complex relationship between science and art in this field.

 The Watson year ended, but my adventure continues.
 The noble route continues indeterminately.
-I am a student in the Master International Vintage program run through the Ecole Supérieure d’Agriculture in Angers, France.
-During the two years of this Erasmus Mundus masters program, I will spend one semester each in France, Italy, and Spain, and finish with a 6-month internship somewhere in the world.
-The program is broadly focused, covering marketing, viticulture, and enology.
+I have a M.Sc. from Master International Vintage program run through the Ecole Supérieure d’Agriculture in Angers, France.
+During the two years of this Erasmus Mundus masters program, I spent one semester each in France, Italy, and Spain, and finished with a 6-month internship in Dijon, Burgundy.
+The broadly-focused program covered marketing, viticulture, and enology and opened up a wide variety of career paths.

 alissa (at) nobleroute (dot) com